-Edited by: Myra Grady
+Edited by: Myra Stull

 As we enter the fall season in St. Louis, Kaldi’s coffee is bursting with Pumpkin bread and hot teas, Forest park is filled with families enjoying the cooler evening, and the buzz of going back to school and recommitting to work fills the air.
 Gentry’s Limited took a moment of this busy season to interview a local businessman after his photoshoot in the bold aesthetics of mid-town St. Louis.

 Tyler Hannegan, Director of Operations at Mercy Clinic South, shared with us his wisdom for other businesses men, fashion inspiration, and the many reasons he chooses to call St. Louis home.

 “Often I will get asked from people if I “get tired” of wearing a suit all day every day…the simple answer is NO; you can never be over dressed, and if someone tells you that you are, well, I consider that a compliment.